ThingsIXFoundation/docs/docs/for-gateway-owners/4_onboard_gateway.md

 ---
 # Introduction
 Before a gateway is operational in ThingsIX it must be onboarded and its owner must set details such as antanna gain and location.
-The ThingsIX dashboard is provides a method to perform these operations.
+The ThingsIX dashboard provides a method to perform these operations.

 Currently the testnet dashboard is available at https://app-testnet.thingsix.com.